influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/introduction/installation_guidelines.md

 Clusters require sustained availability of 1000-2000 IOPS from the attached storage.
 SANs must guarantee at least 1000 IOPS is always available to InfluxEnterprise nodes or they may not be sufficient.
 SSDs are strongly recommended, and we have had no reports of IOPS contention from any customers running on SSDs.

-#### Use three and only three Meta nodes
+#### Use three and only three meta nodes

 Although technically the cluster can function with any number of meta nodes, the best pratice is to ALWAYS have an odd number of meta nodes.
 This allows the meta nodes to reach consensus.
 An even number of meta nodes cannot achieve consensus because there can be no "deciding vote" cast between the nodes if they disagree.

-Therefore, the minumum number of meta nodes for a high availability (HA) installation is three (3).
-So, the typical HA installation for InfluxEnterprise is to deploy three meta nodes.
+Therefore, the minumum number of meta nodes for a high availability (HA) installation is three.
+The typical HA installation for InfluxDB Enterprise deploys three meta nodes.

 Aside from three being a magic number, a three meta node cluster can tolerate the permanent loss of a single meta node with no degradation in any function or performance.
 A replacement meta node can be added to restore the cluster to full redundancy.
 A three meta node cluster that loses two meta nodes will still be able to handle basic writes and queries, but no new shards, databases, users, etc. can be created.